VanOvermeire/parallel-testing-lambda/README.md

 ## Limitations

+- built-in assumptions about what your project looks like (for example a root package json that contains a lot but does not itself have tests, at max delegating to other package.json files)
-- the total size of your project *after npm install* should be below 500 MB
+- the total size of your project *after npm install* should be below 500 MB (an unfortunate limitation due to the fact that we can only execute commands in the tmp folder of Lambda)
 - *Individual test commands* will timeout after 5 minutes.
 So if you have a single package with hundreds of Typescript unit tests, that might be a problem
+  (but nothing is stopping you from changing the relevant yaml file and increasing the timeout to 15 minutes)

 ## Example estimates